-In respect of Governmentnominee directors their evaluation is done by the Ministry of Railways as per theprocedure laid down.
-The evaluation of independent directors is doneby the board of thecompany.
+In respect of Government nominee directors their evaluation is done by the Ministry ofRailways as per the procedure laid down.
+The evaluation of independent directors is doneby the board of the Company.

 The induction of officers at below board level is made by way of recruitment promotionand/or lateral entry by way of deputation/immediate absorption of the officials fromMinistry of Railways Govt.
 Departments and other PSUs.

 CONCOR follows a robust Performance Management System (PMS) in compliance with the DPEinstructions for evaluation of performance of its officials in Sr. General Manager andbelow grade.
 Format for evaluation comprises broad parameters for assessment of personaltraits of the officials such as integrity communication cost consciousness planning andorganizing job knowledge continuous improvement people management collaborationinitiatives etc. and contribution of the official towards financial performance of theorganization.
 The Key Result Areas (KRAs) are proposed by the appraisee and approved byappraiser in the beginning of the year which is subject to mid-year review for furthermodification/improvement if any.
-The officialsare rated for their performance and BellCurve approach is followed for payment of Performance Related Pay (PRP) as per DPEguidelines/instructions in this regard suitably modified on the basis of ASCI(Administrative Staff College of India) recommendations for your company.
+The officials are rated for their performance and BellCurve approach is followed for payment of Performance Related Pay (PRP) as per DPEguidelines/instructions in this regard suitably modified on the basis of ASCI(Administrative Staff College of India) recommendations for the Company.

-CONCOR being a Government company the remuneration payable to its functional directorsincluding CMD senior management officials and all other employees is in accordance withthe guidelines issued by Department of Public Enterprises (DPE) in pursuance ofrecommendations of the committee on pay revision.
+CONCOR being a Government Company the remuneration payable to its functional directorsincluding CMD senior management officials and all other employees is in accordance withthe guidelines issued by Department of Public Enterprises (DPE) in pursuance ofrecommendations of the committee on pay revision.
 For fixation of remuneration at workmenlevel CONCOR adopts collective bargaining method with registered trade union of workmen.For supervisors & officers pay scales have been designed in a progressive way and allstatutory compliances in this regard are being adopted and followed.
 It is being takencare of that no employee gets stagnated.

-The Nomination & Remuneration Committee had taken note of the remuneration policyof the company and the procedure and policy for selection of the Directors SeniorManagement and their remuneration.
+The Nomination & Remuneration Committee had taken note of the remuneration policyof the Company and the procedure and policy for selection of the Directors SeniorManagement and their remuneration.

 RELATED PARTY TRANSACTIONS

-The particulars forming part of the extract of the Annual Return in the form MGT- 9 isannexed as Annexure-H. In addition Statement pursuant to Section 129 of theCompanies Act 2013 (AOC-1) relating to Subsidiary Companies and Joint Ventures are as per Annexure-I.
+The particulars forming part of the extract of the Annual Return in the form MGT- 9 isannexed as Annexure-G. In addition Statement pursuant to Section 129 of theCompanies Act 2013 (AOC-1) relating to Subsidiary Companies and Joint Ventures are as perAnnexure-H.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-During the year your company has made investments and has disbursed loans to itssubsidiaries and joint ventures.
+During the year your Company has made investments and has disbursed loans to itssubsidiaries and joint ventures.
 The particulars of which are as under:

-|S.No ||Name of Company ||Loan/Investment ||Amount |
+|S.No. ||Name of Company ||Loan/Investment ||Amount |

-|1. ||M/s Fresh & Healthy Enterprises Ltd. Wholly Owned Subsidiary ||Loan disbursed ||4.45 |
+|1. ||M/s Fresh & Healthy Enterprises Ltd. ||Loan disbursed ||1.75 |

-| || ||Loan recovered ||Nil |
+| ||Wholly Owned Subsidiary ||Loan recovered ||0.70 |

-|2. ||M/s Punjab Logistics Infrastructure Ltd. Subsidiary ||Equity investment* ||15.30 |
+|2. ||M/s Punjab Logistics Infrastructure Ltd. ||Equity investment* ||15.30 |

-The above loan disbursed to M/s Fresh & Healthy Enterprises Ltd. (FHEL) during theyear 2016-17 for `4.45 crores is bearing interest rate of 8.51% p.a.
-Your company has notaccepted deposits from public as envisaged under Sections 73 to 76 of Companies Act 2013read with Companies (Acceptance of Deposit) Rules 2014.
+The above loan disbursed to M/s Fresh & Healthy Enterprises Ltd. (FHEL) during theyear 2017-18 is bearing interest rate of 8.51% p.a. for the period from 01.04.2017 to31.12.2017 which was subsequently reduced to 6.58% p.a. w.e.f.
+01.01.2018.
+Your Companyhas not accepted deposits from public as envisaged under Sections 73 to 76 of CompaniesAct 2013 read with Companies (Acceptance of Deposit) Rules 2014.

 DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013

-1998) and Discipline & Appeal Rules so asto prohibit any such Act.
-CONCORconstituted an Internal Complaints Committee in the year2003 to receive and investigatecomplaints related to "Sexual harassment at workplace" following the guidelinesissued by Hon'ble Supreme Court of India in"Visakha Vs. State of Rajasthan".
+Container Corporation of India Ltd. (CONCOR) prohibits any kind of act of sexualharassment at work place and included the acts amounting to sexual harassment at workplacein its Conduct Rules and Certified Standing orders and Discipline & Appeal Rules so asto prohibit any such Act.
+CONCOR constituted an Internal Complaints Committee in the year2003 to receive and investigate complaints related to "Sexual harassment atworkplace" following the guidelines issued by Hon'ble Supreme Court of India in"Visakha Vs. State of Rajasthan".
 The then committee included Senior Officerwith Executive Director as its chairperson.

 CEO & CFO CERTIFICATION

-Certificate from Shri V. Kalyana Rama Chairman and Managing Director and Dr. P. AlliRani Director (Finance) & CFO pursuant to provisions of Regulation 17(8) of the SEBI(LODR) Regulations for the year under review was placed before the Board of Directors ofthe Company at its meeting held on 25.05.2017.
-A copy of the said certificate on thefinancial statements for the financial year ended 31st March 2017 is as perAnnexure-J.
+Pursuant to provisions of Regulation 17(8) of the SEBI (LODR) Regulations certificatefor the year under review from Shri V. Kalyana Rama Chairman and Managing Director whois holding additional charge of Director (Finance) in terms of orders of the Ministry ofRailways vide its order no. 2007/E(O)II/40/14 dated 03.10.2017 and 21.12.2017 was placedbefore the Board of Directors of the Company at its meeting held on 30.04.2018.
+A copy ofthe said certificate on the financial statements for the financial year ended 31st March2018 is as per Annexure-I.